Pledges And Targets

 - To create an additional (cumulative) carbon sink of 2.5–3 GtCO2e through additional forest and tree cover by 2030.

 India does not specify the coverage and metrics of the emissions intensity target in its NDC.
-We estimate that achieving its 40% non-fossil capacity target would result in an emissions level of 4.8 GtCO2e (394% above 1990 emissions level excluding LULUCF) by 2030.
-The emissions reduction implied by the NDC non-fossil capacity target are based on developments reflected in CAT’s current policy pathway.
+We estimate that achieving its 40% non-fossil capacity target would result in an emissions level of around 5 GtCO2e (385% above 1990 emissions level excluding LULUCF) by 2030.
+The emissions reduction implied by the NDC non-fossil capacity target are based on developments reflected in CAT’s current policy pathway for India.

 Although not stated in the NDC, we assume that the target to create an additional carbon sink of 2.5–3 GtCO2e through additional forest and tree cover by 2030 is cumulative, representing an average annual carbon sink of 167–200 MtCO2e over the period 2016–2030.
 Over half of this target could be achieved by the Green India Mission, which is expected to enhance annual carbon sequestration by about 100 MtCO2e (Government of India, 2015b).